dekoza/mtgpl/docs/_sources/AER.rst.txt

 :mtgtip:`Implement of Malice<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/2/e/2e45ca82-e387-4df0-890d-d53a7d0dadf7.jpg?1576382303|https://scryfall.com/card/aer/159/implement-of-malice?utm_source=api>`
    |mana_b|, Sacrifice Implement of Malice: Target player discards a card.
-Activate this ability only any time you could cast a sorcery.
+Activate only as a sorcery.

    When Implement of Malice is put into a graveyard from the battlefield, draw a card.